Kayaking in Valdez Alaska

-Getting back from Kennicott we could go left or right.
-Right was the apparent direction to Anchorage and the rest of Alaska, but left… Left was the dead-end road to the village of Valdez.
-We were so close to this small town that there was only one decision possible.
+Getting back from Kennecott, we could go left or right.
+The right was the apparent direction to Anchorage and the rest of Alaska, but left… Left was the dead-end road to the village of Valdez.
+We were so close to this small town that only one decision was possible.
 Let’s see what is so exciting there!
 And five hours later, we arrived at this remote location.
 We saw an excellent harbor in the last rays of the setting sun.
-It took us no more than 30 minutes to walk this small town back and forth.
+Walking this small town back and forth took us no more than 30 minutes.
 The interesting thing was to notice fishermen returning from the sea with fresh fish.
-Just after returning, they were gutting the fish directly in designated tables of the marina.
+Just after returning, they gutted the fish directly at designated tables of the marina.
 We got starving!
 It looked tasty!

 Glacier Encounter in Kayaks

-The next day in the morning, we came to Anadyr Adventure office.
-First, they asked us to sign an insurance waiver claiming they are not responsible for anything, and we go kayaking at our own risk.
+The next day in the morning, we came to the Anadyr Adventure office.
+First, they asked us to sign an insurance waiver claiming they were not responsible for anything, and we went kayaking at our own risk.
 Regular things in such kind of trips.
 It didn’t surprise us.
-It was about 20 people in the group, but fortunately, they divided us into subgroups and dedicated guides to each subgroup.
+There were about 20 people in the group, but fortunately, they divided us into subgroups and dedicated guides to each.

 The whole kayaking in Valdez Alaska excursion was planned for 6 hours, but in practice, it was divided into three parts.
-After the first part, we had a small hike to Valdez Glacier viewpoint and hot drink break.
+After the first part, we had a small hike to Valdez Glacier viewpoint and a hot drink break.
 This time it was on the Anadyr Adventure, and the guide told us an exciting story and served excellent hot drinks.
 The view was amazing, as you can see in the pictures.
-After this short break, we got back to paddling between icebergs and close to the glacier itself.
+After this short break, we paddled between icebergs and close to the glacier itself.
 Then it was lunch break.
-This time we have eaten our prepared lunch at a lovely glacier beach in fantastic sun rays.
+This time we ate our prepared lunch at a lovely glacier beach in fantastic sun rays.
 It was a warm day in this frozen land.
 The last part was a lot of paddling back to the launch beach.
 We were delighted with our kayak adventure and got back to Valdez.
-Another short walk, and that was it.
+Another short walk and that was it.

-The Valdez townsite was abandoned and relocated following the 1964 earthquake and was used as a pipe yard for the construction of the Trans-Alaska Pipeline System and Residents continued to live there for an additional three years while a new site was being prepared on more stable ground four miles (6 km) away.
+The Valdez townsite was abandoned and relocated following the 1964 earthquake and used as a pipe yard to construct the Trans-Alaska Pipeline System.
+Residents continued to live there for an additional three years while a new site was being prepared on the more stable ground four miles (6 km) away.
 The Army Corps of Engineers supervised the new construction.
-They transported 54 houses and buildings by truck to the new site, to re-establish the new city at its present location.
+They transported 54 houses and buildings by truck to the new site to re-establish the new city at its present location.
 The original townsite was dismantled, abandoned, and eventually burned down.

-Nowadays, Valdez is a city with a population of 3976 (as of 2010).
+Nowadays, Valdez has a population of 3976 (as of 2010).
 The town was named in 1790 after the Spanish Navy Minister Antonio Valdes v Fernandez Bazan.
 A former Gold Rush town is located at the head of a fjord on the eastern side of Prince William Sound.
 The port did not flourish until after the road link to Fairbanks was constructed in 1899.
-Today it is one of the most important ports in Alaska, a commercial fishing port as well as a freight terminal.
-But as well great place for recreation like kayaking in Valdez Alaska.
+Today it is one of the most important ports in Alaska, a commercial fishing port and a freight terminal.
+But it is a great recreation place, like kayaking in Valdez, Alaska.

 Anadyr Adventures has a different kind of kayaking in Valdez Alaska trips – you can find details on their page.

 Our trip – to Valdez Glacier took 6 hours (145 USD pp)- about 2.5 hours was real kayaking.
-The rest was transportation to and from the landing-place, short hike and coffee break, lunch break (you have to bring your lunch!).
-In reality, you have a chance to improve your kayaking skills, touch the icebergs and visit the ice cave or ice tunnel (if you have luck and proper conditions are met, because those forms are volatile and dangerous, so not each time you have a chance to encounter it!).
-For sure, you have an opportunity to get an excellent knowledge of the area, and its history.
-Guides are well prepared and are telling beautiful and exciting stories.
+The rest was transportation to and from the landing place, a short hike, a coffee break, and a lunch break (you must bring your lunch!).
+In reality, you have a chance to improve your kayaking skills, touch icebergs and visit the ice cave or ice tunnel (if you have luck and proper conditions are met, because those forms are volatile and dangerous, so not each time you have a chance to encounter it!).
+For sure, you have an opportunity to get an excellent knowledge of the area and its history.
+Guides are well-prepared and tell beautiful and exciting stories.

-In Valdez, there is a couple of hotels, campgrounds and RV parks, so you can have all the expected media if needed.
-Besides that, there is a big Safeway store, gas station, some hardware store, etc. You can go fishing from here to catch some halibut or salmon.
-Definitely, this is not the place for hiking, because they are weak here.
+Valdez has a few hotels, campgrounds, and RV parks, so you can have all the expected media if needed.
+Besides that, there is a big Safeway store, gas station, some hardware stores, etc. You can go fishing from here to catch some halibut or salmon.
+Definitely, this is not the place for hiking because they are weak here.
 Much better on Thompson Pass ahead of the town.

 There’s only one car repair.
-If you have a problem, count even a couple of days to get served.
+If you have a problem, count even a few days to get served.